Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/tutorials.md

 ```
 and $S+I\xrightarrow{\rho} E+I$ will trigger $E\Rightarrow I$ after $\tau$ time, where $S$, $I$ and $R$ are the susceptible, infected and removed populations. $E$ represents the exposed population.
 It means, wtih rate $\rho$, a susceptible contacted by an infected will become an individual that is exposed to the disease and then it takes certain amount of time delay $\tau$ to become an infected inidividual.

-## Model
+# Model

+What differs from the Markov process that can be modelled via SSA is the introduction of **delay reactions**.
+To show how we incorporate the delay reactions into the Markovian system, we first need to define the Markovian part and then its non-Markovian part.
+These two parts mainly form a `DelayJumpProblem`.
+Here we show two routes to define our delay system, one way is based on `JumpSystem`, `DiscreteProblem` and `DelayJumpSet`, the other is based on `JumpSet`, `DiscreteProblem` and `DelayJumpSet`.

+## First route: `JumpSystem + DiscreteProblem + DelayJumpSet`
+### Markovian part
 [Catalyst.jl](https://github.com/SciML/Catalyst.jl) provides a comprehensive interface to modelling reaction networks in Julia and can be used to construct models fully-compatible with DelaySSAToolkit.
 For more details on how to construct a reaction network, we recommend reading [Catalyst's tutorial](https://catalyst.sciml.ai/stable/tutorials/using_catalyst/).
-In our example, the model can be defined as:
+In our example, the [model](@id markov_model) can be defined as:
 ```julia
 rn = @reaction_network begin
     ρ, S+I --> E+I
     r, I --> R
 end ρ r
 ```

-## Define `DelayJumpProblem`

-What differs from the Markov process that can be modelled via SSA is the introduction of **delay reactions**.
-To show how we incorporate the delay reactions into the Markovian system, we first need to define what we called `DelayJumpProblem`.
-Here we show two routes to define our `DelayJumpProblem`, one way is based on `JumpSystem`, `DiscreteProblem` and `DelayJumpSet`, the other is based on `JumpSet`, `DiscreteProblem` and `DelayJumpSet`.

-### First route: `JumpSystem + DiscreteProblem + DelayJumpSet`

 We can easily obtain `Jumpsystem` from the reaction network `rn` that is previously defined using Catalys interface.

 ```julia